vmware-archive/kubeless/docs/dev-guide.md

 ## Scripting build and publishing

-Example of shell script to setup a local environment, build the kubeless binaries and make it available on kubernettes.
+Example of shell script to setup a local environment, build the kubeless binaries and make it available on kubernetes.

 ```
 #!/bin/bash